materialsintelligence/matscholar/README.md

 processing (NLP).
 It is maintained by a team of researchers at UC Berkeley and Lawrence Berkeley National Laboratory as part of a project funded by the Toyota Research Institute.

-## ATTENTION

-The Matscholar API is under a major redesign and is currently not available.
+**ATTENTION:** The Matscholar API is under a major redesign and is currently not available.
 If you wish to use our NER models for named entity recognition (now housed in the [LBNLP repo](https://github.com/lbnlp/lbnlp)), you can run them locally by following the [instructions here](https://lbnlp.github.io/lbnlp/pretrained/).